benvaljean/bgrc/README.md

 # bgrc
-Improvements or suggestions to your shell experience.
+Improvements or suggestions to your shell experience with extensions useful for sysadmins.

-bgrc is a set of improvements and suggestions from the simple defaults in your shell experience.
+bgrc is a set of improvements and suggestions from the simple defaults in your shell experience; and extensions useful for sysadmins.
 Currently bash, vim and screen are improved.
 Feel free to investigate and cherry-pick or trying using `deploy_bgrc` to deploy the whole environment.

 ## Quickstart